Mitsubishi Lancer: Third to seventh generations (1982–2003: Mirage-based Lancers)

-Mitsubishi introduced replacements for the Mirage starting in 2000, with a new generation of Lancer sedan—now larger and having moved up to the compact segment.
-Then in 2002, a subcompact five-door hatchback badged Colt internationally became available, thus substituting the Mirage hatchback.
-By 2003, the Mirage had been completely phased out of mainstream Japanese production and Lancer became the primary title for Mitsubishi's compact offerings.
+Mitsubishi introduced replacements for the Mirage starting in 2000, the Mirage Dingo, and a new generation of Lancer sedan—marketed as "Lancer Cedia" and now moved up to the compact segment.
+Then in 2002, a subcompact five-door hatchback badged Colt (Z30) internationally became available, thus substituting the Mirage-based Colt hatchback.
+By 2003, the Mirage had been completely phased out of mainstream Japanese production (though it was revived in 2012) and Lancer became the primary title for Mitsubishi's compact offerings.